vbookshelf/myOfflineAi-PrivacyFirst/README.md

 5. Press Enter
 6. Wait for "uv installed successfully" or similar message
 7. Close the window and open a new one for the changes to take effect
-8. Open the myOfflineAi-v1.1 folder
+8. Navigate to the myOfflineAi-v1.1 folder thats on your desktop
 9. Double-click: start-windows-app.bat

 If Windows shows a security warning: